Protection of all nondefective twofold degeneracies by anti-unitary symmetries in non-Hermitian systems

-To corroborate that these degeneracies are protected by symmetry with nonunity square, we in the following show that eigenvectors are orthogonal by calculating the overlap of eigenvectors at the non-defective degenerate point.
+To corroborate that these degeneracies are protected by symmetry with a nonunity square, I in the following show that eigenvectors are orthogonal by calculating the overlap of eigenvectors at the nondefective degenerate point.
 For an anti-unitary operator $\Upsilon$ in Hermitian systems, one can rewrite the overlap of eigenvectors as $\ave{\psi | \phi}=\ave{\Upsilon \phi | \Upsilon \psi}$.
 In non-Hermitian setups, biorthogonality of eigenvectors results in generalizing this relation using $\Upsilon^{R}$ and $\Upsilon^{L}$ into